Prosper of Aquitaine: Legacy

 "Prosper of Aquitaine was much more famous for what he wrote than for what he did."
 (Abbé L. Valentin) However, many historians believe his chief fame rests not on his historical work, but on his activities as a theologian and an aggressive propagator of the Augustinian doctrine of grace.
 It is no doubt that Prosper holds a place in the ranks of the moulders of theological understanding of the doctrine of grace.

-Most of his works were aimed at defending and distribution Augustine's teachings, especially those pertaining to grace and free will.
+Most of his works were aimed at defending and distributing Augustine's teachings, especially those pertaining to grace and free will.
 Following Augustine's death in 430, Prosper continued to disseminate his teachings and spent his life working to make them acceptable.
 Prosper was the first chronicler to add to Jerome's account, beginning his continuation half a century later.
 Prosper's epigrams became most popular in his later years, providing a method for students of Christianity to learn moral lessons and aspects of the Augustinian doctrine.

 Prosper also played a vital role in the Pelagian controversy in southern Gaul in the 420's.
 With the help of Augustine and Pope Celestine, Prosper was able to put down revolutions of the Pelagian Christians.

 Prosper's works were very popular during the Middle Ages: the Epigrams alone sum no fewer than one hundred and eighty manuscripts.

 Editions

-Prosper's Epitoma Chronicon was edited by Theodor Mommsen in the Chronica minora of the Monumenta Germaniae Historica (1892) and by Maria Becker and Jan–Markus Kötter as part of the Kleine und fragmentarische Historiker (KFHist G 5) (2016).
+Prosper's Epitoma Chronicon was edited by Theodor Mommsen in the Chronica minora of the Monumenta Germaniae Historica (1892) and by Maria Becker and Jan–Markus Kötter as part of the Kleine und fragmentarische Historiker der Spätantike (KFHist G 5) (2016).
 Prosper's complete works are in Migne's Patrologia Latina. vol. 51.